johnglover/modal/README.md

 ### Optional

-* [h5py](http://code.google.com/p/h5py) - tested with version 1.3.0.
+* [h5py](http://code.google.com/p/h5py) - tested with version 1.3.1 and HDF5 version 1.8.4-patch1.
 Used for accessing the
   sample database, but not needed otherwise.
 * [Matplotlib (for plotting)](http://matplotlib.sourceforge.net) - Tested with version 1.0
 * [Nose (for unit tests)](http://somethingaboutorange.com/mrl/projects/nose)